pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 information about the role that editors have in the pyOpenSci Python open source peer review process.

+Editors generally should:

+* Have completed a review for *at least* 1 package for pyOpenSci.
+* Have some experience with open source software that supports the scientific Python community, be it maintaining or contributing to packages or being involved in the community in some way.

 There are two types of editors in our peer review process:

 * Guest editors and